rwilliams/jrubywiki/Developing-with-JRuby-Truffle.md

             return new ReadHeadObjectFieldNode(Layouts.OBJECT_ID_IDENTIFIER);
         }
 ```
-However, if the nodes already uses @Cached *and there are guards on the @Cached values*,
+However, if the node already uses @Cached *and there are guards on the @Cached values*,
-consider whether you want one node per Specialization instantiation or only one for the whole node.
+consider whether you want one helper node per Specialization instantiation or only one for the whole node.

-* Otherwise use the lazy pattern which *includes* the call on the node.
+* Otherwise use the lazy pattern which *includes* the call on the helper node.
 ```java
         @Child ToStrNode toStrNode;
         ...